MegumiTok/text-craft/README.md

 ### Module System Considerations

-This project explores different ways to handle JavaScript modules in the browser and Node.js.

 `browser/`: Contains simple scripts that can be opened directly using `file://`.
-Since ESM imports are restricted by CORS in this case, the code does not rely on the module system and is structured for direct usage in a browser environment.
+Because ESM imports don’t work with `file://` due to CORS restrictions, this code doesn’t use the module system.
+It’s built to run straight in the browser without any setup.

-`browser-esm/`: This project demonstrates a modern approach using ES Modules (ESM) in the browser.
-Note that due to CORS restrictions with `file://` URLs, you'll need a local server to test this.
+`browser-esm/`: Shows a modern approach using ES Modules (ESM) in the browser.
+Since `file://` URLs have CORS issues, you’ll need a local server to test this.
+This is where the module system really comes into play.

 ## Run Locally